IIIBe2/Code_Converter_ASCII_and_add_to_u_letter_development/README.txt

-To launch the application, install the PIP install eel and pip install random and pip install python directories.
-To run it, go to the folder Upgrade old prog-transl \ Upgrade old prog-transl in cmd and write python main.py d
+This program is developed on the eel plugin that runs on a web engine using python.
+Final-release is fully packaged. to run it, you need to run main.exe or follow the following interaction instructions in cmd.

+<code>git clone </code>